22hamed22/BioSound-Model/README.md

 ## installation:
-install the requirments and run the code3.py based on your data.
+install the requirments and run the code3.py based on your data or this taxonomy tailored for this data: https://www.kaggle.com/competitions/birdclef-2025/data

 I used transformer below for this project: